CheickPaul/CheickPaul/README.md

 ## Hi there 👋

-This repository documents my self-study journey to to pursue a role as a junior quant trader and to prepare for a top-tier master's degree in financial market.
+This repository documents my self-study journey to pursue a role as a junior quant trader and to prepare for a top-tier master's degree in financial market.

 ## 👤 About Me